RohanDagar/Calculator/README.md

 # Calculator
-It is a calculator usefull for the simple  calulations
+It is a calculator usefull for the Simple calulations My name is Rohan Dagar and i made this project

 ![Uploading Screenshot (1083).png…]()